⚠ Rule Update (March 19, 2026):A federal court has vacated the FinCEN RRE Rule nationwide. Read our full breakdown of what this means for your firm →

 The buyer's attorney or representative.
 Last resort if no other cascade party is present at closing.

-For most residential closings, the reporting obligation falls on the title insurance company, title insurance agent, or settlement agent.
-Closing attorneys who also serve as settlement agents bear direct FinCEN real estate reporting obligations under the cascade.
+For most residential closings that fall under the rule, the filing duty would fall on the title insurance company, title insurance agent, or settlement agent.
+Closing attorneys who act as settlement agents are often in the cascade; whether a filing is due depends on the rule's status and the specific transaction.

 4. Beneficial Ownership Requirements